 Dr Karine Deslandes

-• French Language Co-ordinator, Degree Programme
+• French Language Co-ordinator for the Degree Programme

-• French Outreach Officer
+• French Outreach officer

-• Joint Honours Liaison
+• Joint Honours Programmes Liaison and Promotion Officer

 Office